dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-custom-aliases.md

 The names of schemas and tables are effectively the "user interface" of your data warehouse.
 Well-named schemas and tables can help provide clarity and direction for consumers of this data.
 In combination with [custom schemas](using-custom-schemas), model aliasing is a powerful mechanism for designing your warehouse.

 ### Usage
 The `alias` config can be used to change the name of a model's identifier in the database.
-The following table shows examples of database identifiers for models both with, and without, a supplied `alias`.
+The following <Term id="table" /> shows examples of database identifiers for models both with, and without, a supplied `alias`.

 | Model | Config | Database Identifier |
 | ----- | ------ | ------------------- |